-A series of one-day workshops with Gill Coleby
+A series of 1 day workshops with Gill Coleby.

 This workshop will concentrate on working with the schizoid character of the hated child.

 - Understand the development origins of the schizoid experience.

 - Revisit the avoidant attachment patterns characteristic of the hated child.

 - Understand the symptoms, defences, cognitive style and beliefs of the Schizoid character.

 - Explore typically occurring transference and counter transference issues and how to work with them.